WYQS

-WYQS (90.5 FM; "BPR Classic") is a radio station licensed to Mars Hill, North Carolina, United States.
+WYQS (90.5 FM; "BPR Classic") is a radio station licensed to Asheville, North Carolina, United States.
 The station is owned by Western North Carolina Public Radio, Inc. (styled as "Blue Ridge Public Radio"), owner of the area's flagship public radio station, WCQS.
 The format is a mixture of classical music, NPR programs, and jazz.

 As well as being available via a number of low-power translators as far apart as Brevard, Bryson City, Hendersonville, and Waynesville, BPR Classic is carried on WZQS (90.5 FM) in Cullowhee and the second HD Radio channel of WCQS.
 It is also streamed live via the Blue Ridge Public Radio mobile app and on the station's website, making it available over a much wider area than its FM reach alone would allow.

 History

 The station went on the air as WVMH-FM in 1975; it was originally owned by Mars Hill College.

 On April 12, 2005, after being purchased by Blue Ridge Public Radio, the station changed its call sign to the current WYQS and became a full repeater of WCQS.
 In 2008, the station broke off and began airing programming from the BBC World Service 24 hours a day.
 This 24-hour relay of BBC programming continued, uninterrupted, for almost a decade.

 This station's transmitter was relocated to Big Knob after the Madison County Board of Commissioners voted to allow space to be leased on the tower there.